I’m a linguist, and on this blog I’m “trying to sort through the flood of information in a balanced and pragmatic way”, as a reader put it.

 Catherine Austin Fitts writes mostly about money and how it works.
 I blog about other useful “maps”: of behaviour, philosophy, education, language and communication.

-I’m an expat Brit living and teaching English and cross-cultural communication in south-west-central Japan.
+I’m an expat Brit living and teaching English and in a small private university in south-west-central Japan.

 - I teach full-time at a university and part-time at 2 others.